The Stories from the Field logo was designed to create a clear and memorable impression of a lively and purposeful festival.

 The eight plumose hairs of the seed symbolize the eight UN Millennium Development Goals that allow the messages in the films to touch the land smoothly.

-The rectangle is a representation of the white screen, which shows how the UN millennium goals are reflected.
+The rectangle at the back is a representation of the white screen, which shows how the UN millennium goals are reflected.

 The blue color represents calmness and peacefulness, combined with bright yellow which denotes hope, joy, and happiness.